ome/omero-documentation/contributing/jekyll.rst

   [GitHub Actions](https://github.com/ome/www.openmicroscopy.org/actions) and
   deployed as an asset of the associated `GitHub release <https://github.com/ome/www.openmicroscopy.org/releases>`_
-- to update the static website, the :command:`sudo deploy -f` command should be executed from the OME website server
+- to update the static website, the :command:`sudo deploy -f` command should be executed from the OME website server.

 OME Blog
 ^^^^^^^^